Tuesday, 8 November 2016

 DJs like spoons

 Generally, I don’t like to see attention drawn to the DJ spot.
 In nearly every milonga I visit the DJ is given some kind of prominence.
 Often they are up on a stage and not always I feel just to be out of the way of dancers.
 Or they are in the centre of the short side of the room, as here, the table surrounded by fairy lights as if to emphasise how special the DJ is.
-I love fairy lights and would not want to deny them to any DJ but I see no reason for the kind of prominence and adulation some DJs seem to seek or are given.
+I love fairy lights and would not want to deny them to any DJ why do tango DJ's seek prominence and why are they accorded such adulation, like an array of minor tango gods?

 Who is the star, really?
 The music, or the person choosing it & sticking it on the sound system?
 I remember a sound engineer saying that DJing for tango, is one the easiest types of DJing, which may be why it attracts so many rank amateurs.

-I often hear scepticism about some well-known tango DJ names.
-I remember someone saying they would like to borrow a set from a well known DJ, one of the names that commonly draws a crowd and play it under their own, less well known, name, just to see how it was received.
+I recall someone saying they would like to borrow a set from a well known DJ, one of the names that commonly draws a crowd and play it under their own, less well known, name, just to see how it was received.
 The idea was an experiment regarding to what extent dancers are influenced by name over content.
 Someone else mentioned a DJ - not a 'big' name but one I have heard reliably mentioned as probably worth hearing - referred to by someone else, to my surprise as not being a name that attracted good dancers, probably because my guess is they are low-key and unflashy rather than that they do not play well.

 My ideal host would run a milonga with such reliably good music that the DJ name would not matter.
 I imagine that such a place would be so reliable it would be bound to attract good dancers.
 Other things in life - school, work, family - being equal, and they never are, for that musical peace of mind and the prospect of the good dancers I might reasonably expect to find there, I can imagine moving to such a place were such a host healthily robust and heartily committed.